evgdim/clean-code/presentation/index.md

    * services
    * views

-This expresses the meaning of the project - it's an application that manages *orders*, made by *customers*, which can also *pay* for their orders and all this can be summarized by a bunch of reports.
+This expresses the meaning of the project - it's an application that manages *orders*, made by *customers*, which can also *pay* for their orders and all this can be summarized by a bunch of *reports*.
 * src/main/java
    * customers
    * orders
    * payments
    * reporting

-TODO: Desing a class or module like a library.
-System of systems
-visibility default is package
-https://www.youtube.com/watch?v=MEySjYD86PQ  - addToOrder code from 23:00 - procedural vs OOP - move to a different section

 ## Wrap 3th party librabries
 * Minimize your dependencies upon it: You can choose to move to a different library in the future.
 * Makes it easier to mock out third-party calls when you are testing your own code.

 ### make each class or member as inaccessible as possible
-TODO Create an interface that returns private classes that are not visible

-### Ensure clear interfaces between components - Interfaces and function arguments should be cohesive enough
+Use package-private  as much as possible
+Expose only the functionality that has to be exposed

+* src/main/java
+   * authentication
+      * public Authentication.class
+         * public factoryMethod: ldap(String ldapUrl)
+         * public factoryMethod: database(String connectionString)
+         * public method: authenticate(username)
+      * package private LdapAuthentication.class
+      * package privtae DatabaseAuthentication.class
+      * package private AuthenticationAuditLogger.class

 ## The I in SOLID
 Interfaces